CastelloBrancoTecnologia/DataAnnotations/README.md

 # Attributes:

-- LowerCaseAttribute  - Indica que Case de Textbox tem que ser lower
+- LowerCaseAttribute  - Field/Property needs to be in LowerCase
-- UpperCaseAttribute  - Indica que Case de Textbox tem que ser Upper
+- UpperCaseAttribute  - Field/Property needs to be in UpperCase
-- MaskAttribute       - Indica que Textbox tem que ter MaskedEdit
+- MaskAttribute       - Field/Property need to be Masked with an pattern

 # Validators: